tetzng/pez/README.md

 # pez

-A Modern Rust-Based Plugin Manager for fish
+A Rust-Based Plugin Manager for fish

 ## Installation